MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - message-oriented API
 - need to implement your own application-level tracking, especially if you have multiple queues

+### AWS OpsWorks

+-  a configuration management service that provides managed instances of Chef and Puppet
+- Chef and Puppet are automation platforms that allow you to use code to automate the configurations of your servers
+- OpsWorks lets you use Chef and Puppet to automate how servers are configured, deployed, and managed across your Amazon EC2 instances or on-premises compute environments
+- 3 offerings
+  - AWS Opsworks for Chef Automate
+  - AWS OpsWorks for Puppet Enterprise
+  - AWS OpsWorks Stacks

 ### SWF: Simple Workflow Service

 - a web service to coordinate work across distributed application components
 - enables applications of a wide range of use cases to be designed as a coordination of tasks
 - **tasks** represent invocations of various processing steps in an application